Would you like to trace your family history?

 Searches of birth, death and marriage indexes

-Superintendent Registrars do not have the staff to undertake searches of an indefinite or protracted nature.
+Superintendent Registrars can carry searches on your behalf but do not have the staff resources to undertake searches of an indefinite or protracted nature.

 Usually a search in the birth, death or marriage index, covering a period not exceeding 5 years, will be made but if a wider search is required it may be necessary for the applicant or someone on his/her behalf to make a general search in the indexes.